-The events described in the "kings" period explain the horrible behavior of King Harod later.
-King Harod, a Jewish king, heard that the Messiah was born in Bethlehem.
+The events described in the "kings" period explain the horrible behavior of King Harrod later.
+King Harrod, a Jewish king, heard that the Messiah was born in Bethlehem.
 And what did he do?
 Ordered the killing of all babies in the region to make sure the Messiah is killed.
 It is not surprising that the Jewish people of that generation later crucified Jesus!!

 These were words-of-wisdom from people with Godly wisdom like King David who wrote almost half of the psalms.
 Old Testament Jews used these in their daily conversations, as reference to what is the wise thing to do in various life situations.

-There were 17 Prophets that wrote in the Old Testament, including notable ones like Daniel, Moses, Isaiah, and Jeremaiah.
+There were 17 Prophets that wrote in the Old Testament, including notable ones like Daniel, Moses, Isaiah, and Jeremiah.
 Their message can be summarized in 3 bullets:

 Drill in God's redemption plan for the people to learn and follow.